 You might think it's hard to improve on M&M's candy.
 They’re tasty, portable, and come in a number of varieties, from classic milk chocolate to creative seasonal flavors, and with an increasing number of add-ons, including nuts, pretzels, caramel, and peanut butter.

 We've been told for decades that M&M's melt in your mouth, not in your hands, but what happens if you want to melt your candies in the microwave.

 It's not difficult and depending on why you are melting your M&M's, you can do it safely while preserving the candy shell and the form of your candy, or breaking it up into pieces.

 When the shell remains intact, you have a satisfying crunch on the outside, but the inside is full of smooth, warm, melted chocolate, like all the best parts of a chocolate chip cookie.
 It’s immensely satisfying and turns even standard M&M’s into a special treat.

 Because each microwave is different, it's best to start with the basics.
 Experiment with plain M&M's, or a plain variation, instead of some of the filled M&M's, such as peanuts or pretzels.

-Remove the candy from the packaging and place them on a small microwave-safe plate.
-Set the microwave for 40 seconds.
+Remove the candy from the packaging and spread them on a microwave-safe plate.
+While they can touch each other, they should not be on top of each other.
+Set the microwave to 30 seconds.
 This should be enough for a regular package of M&M's, but you might need a few more seconds, depending on the microwave and the quantity of M&M's.

 The first few times you do this, it will be a matter of trial and error to find your perfect melting time.